dk1a/solecslib/README.md

 Experimental additions to [@latticexyz/solecs](https://github.com/latticexyz/mud/tree/main/packages/solecs)

-See [mud.dev](https://mud.dev/) first for context on solecs and what a System/Subsystem is.
+See [mud.dev](https://mud.dev/) first for context on solecs and what a System is.

+A Subsystem is a System that inherits OwnableWritable instead of Ownable.
+Call `Subsystem.authorizeWriter(systemAddress)` to allow a System to execute a Subsystem.

 ### Development